1 Bg 9-1972: The Most Confidential Knowledge

 > mother, etc., are nothing but Krsna.
 In this verse the word

-> parts and parcels of Krsna, but the creator, grandmother
+> parts and parcels of Krsna, but their creator, grandmother,

 > and grandfather, etc., are also Krsna.
 Actually any living